Whale Watching in Gloucester MA [2023 Complete Guide]

 Best Whale Watching Tours + Prices

 There are two main whale watching tour companies to choose from in Gloucester.
 Both tours take you to the Stellwagen Bank National Marine Sanctuary, an area just off the east coast of Massachusetts.
 Stellwagen Bank is famous for being one of the top whale watching destinations in the world.
 It’s so teeming with marine life that tour operators guarantee you’ll see whales while you’re there.
-Tours cost around $50-$65 per adult.
+Tours cost around $50-$65 per person.

 What to Wear